ABOUT

 WHAT IS FASHION PSYCHOLOGY?

-According to the American Psychological Association (APA), psychology is the scientific study of the mind and behaviour.
-Psychology is a diverse scientific discipline comprising of several major branches of research, as well as several subareas of research and applied psychology.
+Psychology is the scientific study of the mind and behaviour.
 Research in psychology involves observation, experimentation, testing, and analysis to explore the biological, cognitive, emotional, personal, and social processes or stimuli underlying human (and animal) behaviour.
 The practice of psychology involves the use of psychological knowledge for any of several purposes: to understand and treat mental, emotional, physical, and social dysfunction; to understand and enhance behaviour in various settings of human activity; and to improve machine and building design for human use.

 Fashion, on the other hand, is defined as the styles of artistic and cultural expression, garments, manners, and customs prevalent in a particular time and place.
 Fashion may be transient and irrational but often reflects the Zeitgeist or mood of society.